Merry Christmas, Alex Cross: Critical reception

 The book has received mixed to positive reviews.
 Many have criticized its length – 101 pages in paperback.
 One review stated "Good book, but for no precise villain, it still has potential."
-The New York Times opined, "one of the best Christmas books ever!
+The New York Times reviewer called it "one of the best Christmas books ever!
 It definitely makes up for its overarching-storyline prequel."
 James Astrect said, "I'm gonna confess, I hated Kill Alex Cross, but Merry Christmas was astonishing ...
 I could not stop reading."

 Merry Christmas, Alex Cross remained on the New York Times Bestseller List for several weeks, with Diary of a Wimpy Kid: The Third Wheel and The Mark of Athena challenging it for #1.